Notes

 2. Overall diagnostic accuracy, which is defined conditionally on the true disease status and is prevalence-dependent.

-3. Positive predictive and negative predictive value, which are defined conditionally on the test outcome and are prevalence-dependent.
+3. Positive predictive value and negative predictive value, which are defined conditionally on the test outcome and are prevalence-dependent.

 Receiver operating characteristic (ROC) curves are also used to evaluate the diagnostic performance of a screening or diagnostic test.
-ROC curves are plots of Se against 1-Sp.

 B. Bayesian Diagnosis

-Bayesian diagnosis leverages Bayes' theorem to update the probability of a disease after obtaining test results.
-This theorem relates the posterior probability P(H|E) of a hypothesis H given evidence E to the likelihood P(E|H) of the evidence given the hypothesis.
+Bayesian diagnosis employs Bayes' theorem to update the probability of a disease after obtaining test results.
+This theorem relates the posterior probability P(H|E) of a hypothesis H beeing true given evidence E to the likelihood P(E|H) of the evidence given the hypothesis is true.

-Formal Bayesian Inference
+Purely Bayesian Inference

-Formal Bayesian inference begins with a prior distribution that reflects initial beliefs about the parameters of interest before observing the evidence.
+Purely Bayesian inference begins with a prior distribution that reflects initial beliefs about the parameters of interest before observing the evidence.
 This prior is updated with the likelihood function (representing the new evidence) using Bayes' theorem to produce the posterior distribution, which combines prior knowledge with new data.

 Prior Distribution